William Clito: First Norman Rebellion, 1118–19

 William's first refuge was with King Henry's great enemy, Robert de Bellême, who had extensive estates south of the duchy.
 On Robert's capture in 1112, William and Helias fled to the court of the young Count Baldwin VII of Flanders, William's cousin.
 In 1118 a powerful coalition of Norman counts and barons was sufficiently disenchanted with King Henry to ally with Count Baldwin and rebel.
 They took up William Clito's cause and commenced a dangerous rebellion.

 The Norman border counts and Count Baldwin between them were too powerful for the king and seized much of the north of the duchy.
 But the promising campaign abruptly ended with Baldwin's serious injury at the siege of Arques (September 1118).
 The next year the cause of William Clito was taken up by King Louis VI of France.
 He invaded the duchy down the river Seine, and on 20 August 1119 was met by the troops of King Henry at the Battle of Brémule, where the French were decisively defeated.

 William had ridden as a new knight amongst the king's guard that day, and barely escaped capture.
-His cousin, King Henry's son, William Adelin, the next day sent him back the horse he had lost in the battle with other "necessities" in a courtly gesture.
+His cousin, King Henry's son William Adelin, the next day sent him back the horse he had lost in the battle with other "necessities" in a courtly gesture.
 The rebellion collapsed, but William continued to find support at the French court.
 Louis brought his case to the pope's attention in October 1119 at Reims, and forced Henry I to justify his treatment of the exiled boy.

 Second Norman Rebellion, 1123–24

-The death by drowning in the White Ship disaster of William Adelin, King Henry's only legitimate son, on 25 November 1120 transformed William Clito's fortunes.
+The death by drowning in the White Ship disaster of William Adelin, Henry's only legitimate son, on 25 November 1120 transformed William Clito's fortunes.
 He was now a contender for the thrones of England and Normandy, and a significant party of Norman aristocrats adopted his cause.
-Henry's problems became worse, as his son William Adelin had been betrothed to Matilda, daughter of Count Fulk V of Anjou, and Fulk wanted her dowry, several castles and towns in Maine, returned.
+Henry's problems became worse, as William Adelin had been betrothed to Matilda, daughter of Count Fulk V of Anjou, and Fulk demanded the return of her dowry of several castles and towns in the county of Maine, between Normandy and Anjou.
 Henry refused.
-Fulk, in turn, betrothed his daughter Sibylla to William Clito, giving to him the county of Maine, between Normandy and Anjou, as her dowry.
+Fulk, in turn, betrothed his daughter Sibylla to William Clito, giving to him the entire county of Maine as her dowry.
 King Henry appealed astutely to canon law, however, and the marriage was eventually annulled in August 1124 on the grounds that the couple were within the prohibited degree of kinship.

 In the meantime, a serious aristocratic rebellion broke out in Normandy in favour of William, but was defeated by Henry's intelligence network and the lack of organisation of the leaders, who were defeated at the Battle of Bourgthéroulde in March 1124.
-Louis VI was distracted from active intervention as Henry I got his son-in-law, Emperor Henry V, to threaten Louis from the east.
+Louis VI was distracted from active intervention as Henry I persuaded his son-in-law Emperor Henry V to threaten Louis from the east.